1. Initial entry to the Netherlands and visas

 Privileged staff members and family members forming part of their household should follow the same visa procedure regardless of whether they plan to stay for more or less than 90 days.
 They are advised to submit their visa application well in advance of their departure for the Netherlands.

-Processing a visa application can take up to four weeks, as it is sometimes necessary to consult one or more of the other Schengen countries: other schengen countries.
+Processing a visa application can take up to four weeks, as it is sometimes necessary to consult one or more of the other Schengen countries.

 Visas issued for the Netherlands are in general valid for 90 days in all countries that are party to the Schengen Agreement.

-A copy of the note Verbale from the diplomatic mission or consular post in the Netherlands stating that the staff member will be employed there should be submitted to DPG-Service@minbuza.nl.
-Without this copy of the Note Verbale, the visa application cannot be considered.
+A Note Verbale from the international organisation stating that the staff member will be employed there should be submitted to DPG-Service@minbuza.nl.
+Visa applications cannot be considered without a copy of this Note Verbale.

 • the personal details (name, date and place of birth and nationality) of the visa applicant;

-• the starting date and duration of the posting.
+• the starting date and duration of employment by the international organisation.

-To avoid unnecessary delay, the diplomatic mission should send the Note Verbale to the Protocol Department of the Ministry of Foreign Affairs (mail to DPG@minbuza.nl).
+To avoid unnecessary delay, the international organisation should send the Note Verbale to the Protocol Department of the Ministry of Foreign Affairs (DPG-Service@minbuza.nl).

 1.4 Visa procedure for non-privileged staff members, relatives, friends, other guests and delegations

-Visa applications for short stays (90 days or less) should be submitted well in advance to a Dutch diplomatic mission or another diplomatic mission abroad representing the Kingdom of the Netherlands (for contact details, use the search feature on contact).
+Visa applications for short stays (90 days or less) should be submitted well in advance to a Dutch diplomatic mission or another diplomatic mission abroad representing the Kingdom of the Netherlands (for contact details, click Contact, click ‘Select another country’ and then click on ‘About us’).

-Please note that, as a rule, no documents should be sent to the Protocol Department of the Ministry of Foreign Affairs.
+Please note that, as a rule, no documents should be sent to the Protocol Department of the Ministry of Foreign Affairs for non-privileged and short-stay visitors.

 Visa fees must be paid by the applicant.
 Visas for official delegations and official guests are issued free of charge if the individuals in question are required to be present for official purposes.